vanessa-porter/callHPVIntegrationShortReadWGS/README.md

 Workflow for calling HPV integration sites and events in Illumina short-read sequencing data.

 # Installation
 This will clone the repository.
-You can run the IMPALA within this directory.
+You can run workflow within this directory.
 ```
 git clone https://github.com/vanessa-porter/illuminaCallHPVInt
 ```